 This can then filter down into hiring practices when recruiting for lower level positions too, such as an HRBP that will be partnering with a certain business unit.
 Understandably an HR Director would want their HR team to be able to relate to the staff they are supporting.

-All of this needs to be taken into account when recruiting for the HR market:
+All of this needs to be taken into account when recruiting for HR projects jobs:

 1. You have to have a wide reach!